-It’s for those individualists who never had to rely on a team member to succeed who walk to the beat of their own drum.
-Historically, the skating lifestyle has been perceived as a middle-finger to parents, teachers, cops, old people, and other figures of authority who are slow, lame, and overbearing.
+It’s for those individualists who never had to rely on a team member to succeed, who walk to the beat of their own drum.
+Historically, the act of riding a skateboard has been perceived as a middle-finger to parents, teachers, cops, old people, and other figures of authority who are slow, lame, and overbearing.

 It’s cool to be anti-establishment, and everybody knows it.
 A well-worn Thrasher sweatshirt trumps liberty spikes when it comes to parading your edginess.

 Many aspects of skateboarding have been consumed by a society that attempts to appropriate the effortlessly cool style of the skateboarder.
 Still, there are many aspects of these “skaters” which remain mysterious to the commonman.
 How does the board stick to their feet when they jump?
 Why aren’t they wearing helmets?
 More importantly, what music are they listening to while they’re out there riding around, showing off?
 Is it cool?